Mot i brøstet: Home media

 During the series' lifetime there were sporadic releases of select episodes on VHS, including two compilation tapes released in 1995 and 1996, and a commemorative compilation tape in 2000.
 The 1995 and 2000 tapes were later included in the DVD box sets, while the 1996 video (marking the 100th episode of the series) remains out-of-print and is a highly sought out collectible.

 Following public demand, the first five series were released on DVD in 2007, with the last three series being released the following year.
 These have since gone out of print as TV2 later lost the rights to the first three series.
-As such, the DVD boxes have become collectors items and the episodes have become popular on file sharing sites due to their limited availability.
+As such, the DVD boxes have become collector's items and the episodes have become popular on file sharing sites due to their limited availability.
 Series four through eight are also available online through TV2s online platform.
 In August 2018, a complete DVD collection box which contains all episodes on 16 discs, was released due to series 25th years celebration.
 It was distributed on Norwegian market by Star Media Entertainment and TV2.

 During an archive clean-up at TV2, the master tapes for the first three series were seemingly thrown out, a mistake not discovered until later when repeat broadcasts were being prepared.
 Luckily, it was discovered that series creator Tore Ryen had a complete set of episodes on VHS tapes, which were then restored, making it possible to air repeats once again.
-In 2018, Nils Vogt revealed that the tapes had been rediscovered - having been mislabelled and stored away elsewhere - and as such the 2018 box set contained higher quality versions of the episodes compared to the 2007-08 versions.
+In 2018, Nils Vogt revealed that the tapes had been rediscovered – having been mislabelled and stored away elsewhere – and as such the 2018 box set contained higher quality versions of the episodes compared to the 2007–08 versions.